Energetics Privacy Notice

 Data Protection Officer

 Last Mile Infrastructure Group

 Queries for the appointed representative should be sent to firstname.lastname@example.org

 You may also complain directly to the Information Commissioner’s Office (www.ico.org.uk).
 The Information Commissioner is the UK regulator for data protection.

-Who are the data controllers of personal data you provide to Energetics?
+Who are the data controllers of personal data you provide to Last Mile?

-The following Energetics Group companies are data controllers processing personal data under this privacy notice:
+The following Last Mile Infrastructure Group companies are data controllers processing personal data under this privacy notice:

 • Last Mile Infrastructure Group Limited